Neighborhoods of Milwaukee: Bay View

 Bay View is located on the southeast shore of the city of Milwaukee overlooking Lake Michigan.
 Bay View boundaries are Becher Street/Bay Street to the north, Morgan Avenue to the south, and Sixth Street to the west.
 Located about 3 miles (5 km) south of downtown on the lake, Bay View originally was developed as a company town by the Milwaukee Iron Company, located near its rolling mill.
 It is south of Downtown and borders I-94 and I-43.

 Bay View incorporated in 1879 (Milwaukee's first suburb) with 2,592 people and 892 acres (361 ha) of land; but by 1887 Bay View's 4,000 residents voted overwhelmingly to join the city of Milwaukee, mostly in order to get city services, of which water was the most important.
 The former village became Milwaukee's 17th ward.

 Bay View is best known to labor historians as the site of the 1886 Bay View Massacre.
 Father James Groppi, a noted Milwaukee civil rights activist from the 1960s, was born in Bay View, where his father ran a grocery business.

 In the 21st century, the neighborhood used to host the annual South Shore Water Frolics, a free three-day summer festival featured a parade, live music and fireworks, was held at South Shore Park.
 Today the neighborhood has the last remaining public well in the city of Milwaukee: the Pryor Avenue Iron Well.

 Clarke Square

 Clarke Square is home to the Mitchell Park Horticultural Conservatory and Cesar Chavez Drive, a commercial strip.
-Located near Menomonee Valley and tourist attractions such as Potawatomi Casino, Miller Park, and the Harley-Davidson Museum, Clarke Square is a gateway to Milwaukeeʼs Near South Side.
+Located near Menomonee Valley and tourist attractions such as Potawatomi Casino, American Family Field, and the Harley-Davidson Museum, Clarke Square is a gateway to Milwaukeeʼs Near South Side.